SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - To store the configuration in kubernetes, we have 'ConfigMap' in kubernetes.
 Nothing but a key-value pair.
 So create 1 ConfigMap.
 - How to define above configmap key-value pair in Pod ?
 Set 'env:' variable, use 'valueFrom' and 'configMapkeyRef' also we have 'envFrom' what is this ?
 Nothing but referring configMap directly in Pod.
 - Secrets in kubernetes is also a key-value pair for storing secrets.
 We can refer secrets using 'secretRef'
-- What are 'Services' in kubernetes ?
-For example we are running Pods but we are not able to browse them.
-For example we run nginx Pod, how to browse that Pod ?
-If you want to expose Pods to other applications or outside world and also Load balancing and service mesh (It is like app-alb), we use services.
-- 3 types of services ClusterIP (Purely internal to kubernetes) NordPort (You can expose to outside world) Load balancers (You can expose to outside world) Services are like route53 records.
-- If you want to connect to Pod, first request should go to service then to Pod.
-That means if you want to communicate with Pod to Pod communication you must use service.
-Because Pod is very dynamic, they may be running or terminated we dont know.
+- What are 'Services' in Kubernetes ?
+In Kubernetes, Services are used to provide a stable way to access Pods.
+Because Pods are ephemeral they can be created, destroyed or moved between nodes anytime.
+Each Pod gets its own IP address, but that IP changes if the Pod restarts.
+If your app (Say, frontend) needs to talk to another app (Say, backend), it can’t rely on these ever-changing Pod IPs.
+So we have a solution that is Services, which has a fixed IP address (ClusterIP) and sometimes a DNS name to access a set of Pods.
+We have three types of services.
+ClusterIP (Purely internal to kubernetes) NordPort (You can expose to outside world) Load balancers (You can expose to outside world).
+That means first request will go to service then to Pod.
+That means Pod should be attached to the service.
-- If you want Pod to Pod communication you must use Service.
-That means we should attach Pod to Service.
-Because Pod IP is ephemeral (Dynamic) so we are using names as DNS to communicate with Pod to Pod.
+- If you want Pod to Pod communication they should send a request to service first.
+That means we should attach Pod to a Service.
 How do we attach Pod to service ?
-Using Labels and selectors.
+Using Labels and Selectors.
+- So first write a Pod definition and then Serice definition in yaml file.
 - What if we want multiple Pods ?
 We can write another Pod definition also but it not good, So we have "ReplicaSet"
 - What is Deployment in Sets ?